abojda/deepdrive_course/notebooks/04/README.md

 ## Experimenting on 10% of the dataset
 First set of experiments was run on 10% of the dataset to speed up the training.
-Results of these experiments are available as an[interactive Weights & Biases report](https://api.wandb.ai/links/alebojd/qguswr45) or as a [rendered PDF](results_10perc.pdf).
+Results of these experiments are available as an [interactive Weights & Biases report](https://api.wandb.ai/links/alebojd/qguswr45) or as a [rendered PDF](results_10perc.pdf).

 The most promising were models with max pooling and dropout (ratio=0.3) after second CNN layer.